 Trolling is a great way to find fish.

-And it’s also a great way to get kids into fish at Powell because the boat does all the work.
-Pretty young striper I would guess.
-In short order, we caught four walleye and two striped bass, but it was time to check in on Pete and Joe.
+and it’s also a great way to get kids into fish at Powell because the boat does all the work.
+In short order, we caught four walleye and two stripped bass, but it was time to check in on Pete and Joe.

 Oh yeah fish on baby!

-The old hula grub, that’s a three pound fish right there.
-Beautiful fish.
-That’s what we like to catch, nice green fish.
-Beautiful let’s let him go back to mama.
+the old hula grub, that’s a three pound fish right there.
+Beautiful fish. that’s what we like to catch, nice green fish. let’s let him go back to mama.

 Right now we want to stay with the crayfish colors.
-In a few weeks to a month once the shad have spawned and you get those little shad fry.
+In a few weeks to a month once the shad have spawned and you get the shad fry.
 I like to switch to this color which is a cream with a silver flake.

-Oh how about a small mouth bass.
+oh how about a small mouth bass.
 Oh it’s a good fish.
 Good fish boys, she’s a good one.

 It’s Mr. Walleye!
 Woo hoo.
 Oh the hula grub?
 On the hula grub.
 Nice.
-That is your hula grub walleye.
-They taste good.
+That is your hula grub walleye. they taste good.

 Coming up.
 Good crappie.

-We’ll show you more species and we also show you what millions of dead, decaying quagga mussels look like on the red rocks of Lake Powell and what every boater must do.
+We’ll show you more species and we also show you what millions of dead, decaying quagga mussels look like on the red rocks of Lake Powell and what every boater must do and know.
 That just ahead, but first tonight’s Burt Brothers quiz question.